 - The topping of cinnamon and sugar can be adjusted down as you sprinkle on some sweet or unsweetened coconut.
 This is at step 7.

 - Eliminate most of the sugar and cinnamon topping on the thin coat of jam or jelly and spread a nice layer of regular mini chocolate chips,or use half chocolate and half white chocolate chips, but cut them small.
 This is step 7.

-- Use smooth or crunchy peanut butter at step 7, instead of jams or jellies or anything else.
-Be creative here, but importantly, to not fill this dough round too full of ingredients otherwise rolling up the triangles will be difficult, and truly not work!
+- Use smooth or crunchy peanut butter at step 7, (a thin coating), instead of jams or jellies.
+Be creative here, but importantly, do not fill this circular dough piece too full of add-ins, otherwise rolling up the triangles will not work well.